Charles Veley: Mosttraveledpeople.com

-Veley operated a website, mosttraveledpeople.com, which detailed his travels and invited people to register their own travel histories.
-The site also allowed registered users to vote for addition or removal of items on the "Master List", a list of countries, territories, autonomous regions, enclaves, geographically separated island groups, and major states and provinces, said to make up the world.
-There were 949 items on the list at the time of the websites closure.
-No one has visited them all; Veley himself held first position.
+Veley operates a website, mosttraveledpeople.com, which details his travels and invites people to register their own travel histories.
+The "Master List", a list of countries, territories, autonomous regions, enclaves, geographically separated island groups, and major states and provinces, is said to make up the world.
+There are 1500 items on the list right now.
+No one has visited them all; Veley himself holds ninth position.

 Personal life

 He lives in San Francisco, and is divorced with three children.
 He graduated from Harvard College with a degree in computer science.